 Lease Construction & Compliance

 The Lease Construction & Compliance Unit within the Office of Real Estate oversees lease construction and compliance for all executive branch agencies, the District Court, the Comptroller's Office, the Motor Vehicle Administration, and the Maryland Transit Administration.
-This includes the construction of lease improvements in new and existing facilities with budgets up to $100 million and lease compliance responsibility for approximately 300 leases comprised of 6 million squre feet of office space.
+This includes the construction of lease improvements in new and existing facilities with budgets up to $100 million and lease compliance responsibility for approximately 300 leases comprised of 6 million square feet of office space.
 The Lease Construction & Compliance unit plans, directs, and administers all aspects of the Office of Real Estate's Lease Construction & Compliance programs.
-This includes developing and regularly updating (1) the General Performance Standards and Specifications that govern build-out requirements for leased office space, requirements for leased facility maintenance, and remedies when facility maintenance does not occure; (2) the office space standards that control new office space procurements, the renovation of existing office space, and the construction of state owned office space; and (3) the construction and compliance portions of the DGS Space Management Manual.
+This includes developing and regularly updating (1) the General Performance Standards and Specifications that govern build-out requirements for leased office space, requirements for leased facility maintenance, and remedies when facility maintenance does not occur; (2) the office space standards that control new office space procurements, the renovation of existing office space, and the construction of state owned office space; and (3) the construction and compliance portions of the DGS Space Management Manual.
 The unit also establishes and enforces overall policies and procedures for the construction and delivery of tenant improvements in leased facilities; oversees the architectural design process and final construction plan development for office space required for state agency missions; oversees the implementation of construction improvements by landlords and their contractors in accordance with approved construction plans; and evaluates the effectiveness of preliminary space plan designs and approves all space plans and construction drawings that become final exhibits to lease documents.
 The Lease Compliance unit sets standards for inspections and reviews of existing leased facilities including the determination of whether inspections are required annually or more frequently.
-The unit also provides architectural analysis and recommendations to agencies regarding space plan proposals, modifications to redue space needs, and efforts to more effectively utilize existing and future proposed leased and state-owned office space.
+The unit also provides architectural analysis and recommendations to agencies regarding space plan proposals, modifications to reduce space needs, and efforts to more effectively utilize existing and future proposed leased and state-owned office space.

 Valuation and Appraisal